My curiosity with Oregon Pinot Noir continues. As a result we have another wine from Oregon to review, Firesteed Pinot Noir!

 Per the notes on the bottle, Firesteed Pinot Noir is “a bright, easy to drink version of the classic Burgundian grape.
 A medium bodied red wine with exuberant cherry and berry fruit flavors and aromas.”

-Firesteed Pinot Noir Review
+Firesteed Pinot Noir Tasting

 Alcohol content 12.7% by volume and the nose indicated the same.
 There was little to no “sniff sting”.